Unidisc Music: History

 Founder George Cucuzzella began his career as a nightclub DJ, in Montreal, in the 1970s.
-He formed a Canadian Record Pool, supplying his mixes to other DJ's across Quebec, and producing remixes.
+He formed a Canadian Record Pool, supplying vinyl to other DJ's across Quebec, and paying others to produce remixes in his name.
 Examples are: Lady Bump by Penny MacLean, Don't Stop the Music by the Bay City Rollers, and Love to Love by Tina Charles.
 Through Downstairs Records, he became a dance music importer and exporter, and indie-store supplier.
-He started Unidisc Music, which began in 1977.
+He started Prism Records, which began in 1977.
+Then in 1980-81, the company was known as Matra Records.
+Finally in 1982, the corporate name was permanently changed to Unidisc Records.

 Unidisc acquired the recording and publishing rights of Prelude Records in New York, which included Musique's 1978 dance floor hit In the Bush.
 Additional tracks are by Saturday Night Band, Inner life, D Train and Unlimited Touch.

 Unidisc purchased rights to Ahed Music, De-Lite Records, Emergency Records, Megatone Records, Midland International Records, Network Records, Pickwick Records, Quality Records and SOLAR Records – as well as the Canadian labels Daffodil, MWC and Attic Records.

-The label began collaborating with Kanye West, Missy Elliott, Snoop Dogg, Limp Bizkit, LL Cool J, Notorious B.I.G., Coolio, Dr. Dre, Faith Evans, Lil' Jon and Chris Brown.
 In 2008, Unidisc bought Aquarius and Tacca Musique.
 In 2010, the label merged with DEP Records and Universal Music Canada.
 Unidisc began Kookoo Records for house and electronic music, releasing music from Boston Bun, Pat Lok and Martin Alix.